rlemaigre/vue3-promise-dialog/README.md

 ### OkCancelBox.vue

-The OkCancelBox.vue component serves as base for all dialogs that include OK and CANCEL buttons.
+The OkCancelBox.vue component is a Box that serves as base for all dialogs that include OK and CANCEL buttons.
 It has two slots : `header` and `body`.
 Body is where the controls of the dialog reside.
-It has two props : `value` and `valid` . `value` defines what the promise must resolve to when the ok button is clicked.
-It is a summary of the current values in the controls located in the body slot provided by the parent component. `valid` defines if the value is valid.
-The Ok button is disabled with valid is false.
+It has a `valid` prop.
+If `valid` is false, the OK button is disabled.
 The whole thing is included into a `form` tag so that hitting enter when a control has focus triggers a click on the OK button.
-When OK is clicked, the `closeDialog` function is called with value as parameter, which closes the dialog and resolves the promise.
-When CANCEL is clicked, the `closeDialog` function is called with null as parameter.
+When OK is clicked, `$close` is called on the parent component (the dialog).
+When CANCEL is clicked, `$close` is called on the parent component (the dialog) with a null return value.

-### ConfirmBox.vue
+### ConfirmDialog.vue

-A ConfirmBox is an OkCancelBox with a label and a value prop that is always true.
+A ConfirmDialog is an OkCancelBox with a label and a `returnValue` function that returns always true.
 So the promise resolves to true if the user clicks OK and to null if the use clicks CANCEL.

-### TextBox.vue
+### TextDialog.vue

-A TextBox is an OkCancelBox with a text field.
-The value passed to the OkCancelBox prop is the value of the text field.
+A TextBox is an OkCancelBox with a text field and a `returnValue` function that returns the content of the text field.
-If the text field is empty, the valid prop is set to false.
+If the text field is empty, the valid prop is set to false on OkCancelBox.